 Question: When I migrate, will I lose my current passport?

 No. you could retain your current passport and obtain an Australian passport as well since The Australian Government allows dual-nationality (i.e., the holding of two passports).

 However, you must check that your own country of citizenship allows dual nationality, as this right must be reciprocal.
 If not, you will need to surrender your other passport in order to become an Australian citizen.

 Question: Do I have to go through an interview?

-In most cases for family residence and some business visa an interview is needed.
+In most cases for family residence and some business visas, an interview is needed.
 It is usually conducted over the telephone.
 We will contact you if we need to arrange an interview.

 Question: Is there a medical test?

-Yes, a medical test is a standard procedure and passing it is essential to qualify for any permanent visa and most temporary visas offering more than 3 months of residence.
+Yes, a medical test is a standard procedure, and passing it is essential to qualify for any permanent visa and most temporary visas offer more than 3 months of residence.